Cosmological Covariance of Fast Radio Burst Dispersions: Conclusions

 \item If the parameter dependence of the covariance is not accounted for, biases can arise already for smaller numbers of FRBs in the case of partial sky fraction.
 We generally advise to take the dependence on the model parameters of the covariance (diagonal or not) into account, as it contains complementary information to the background dispersion measure.

 \item When small patches of the sky are observed ($f_\mathrm{sky} = 10^{-3}$ or smaller) the influence of the full covariance can be seen already for $N_\mathrm{FRB} = 40$, leading to underestimated errors. \end{enumerate} We therefore conclude that the LSS covariance matrix of the DM of FRBs with host identification can become important in the future when more such FRBs ($\sim 10^2$) have been observed.
 Here we only investigated isotropically distributed FRB samples over sky patches of different sizes.
 In case of a more complex selection function the results found here might become more severe, but we leave this for future work.
 Another issue is the inclusion of the non-Gaussian structure of the likelihood which in principle is naturally included in approaches using a formula fitted to numerical simulations \citep{macquart_census_2020,wu_8_2022,james_measurement_2022}.
 These, however, lack the possibility to account for the correlations between the different FRBs.
-This approach is feasible at the moment, but will lead to errorneous conclusions in the future.
-Lastly, there are studies investigating the possibility to constrain reionization with FRBs \citep{Heimersheim_what_2022}.
-These studies, due to their high redshift FRBs would be much stringer affected by the covariance matrix due to the longer integration path.
+This approach is feasible at the moment, but will lead to errorneous conclusions in the future. \revision{Lastly, a lot of studies use multiple thousand FRBs to forecast the possible constraints \citep[see][for an extensive review on the possible science goals]{petroff_fast_2022}.
+Up to date no forecast has accounted for correlations between different FRBs, hence overestimating the achievable precision of future experiments.
+Furthermore, there are studies investigating the possibility to constrain reionization with FRBs \citep{Heimersheim_what_2022}.
+These studies, due to their high redshift FRBs would be much stronger affected by the covariance matrix due to the longer integration path.
+Another field of application of the results presented here would be the afterglow of Gamma Ray Bursts (GRBs) which can also be used to trace the electron distribution in the Universe \citep{2003ApJ...598L..79I,2004MNRAS.348..999I}.
+Due to their large redshifts, one would expect the correlations of nearby pairs of GRBs to be substantial.}

-: The data and code underlying this article will be shared on request to the corresponding author.